azure

 crabbox azure login

-# Pick a specific subscription:
+# Pick a specific subscription by ID or name:

 crabbox azure login --subscription 00000000-0000-0000-0000-000000000000